Google says it's developing tools to help journalists create headlines, stories

 “I don't think there will be a single ethical explosion that will ruin everything,” McBride said.
 “Instead, I think it's going to be more of an erosion of quality and a bunch of small things that erode confidence in the news media.”

-News organization are at a critical moment where it can use things that technology companies need — like access to archived information — and create a financial structure that doesn't tilt too far in the direction of companies like Google, she said.
+News organizations are at a critical moment where they can use things that technology companies need — like access to archived information — and create a financial structure that doesn't tilt too far in the direction of companies like Google, she said.
 History isn't necessarily on their side.

 “This is a whole new level of threat,” she said, “and it's not like we can turn back.”